 Green oat straw is used as a medicinal herb for teas and other herbal preparations.
 Milled oats are known as a morning breakfast cereal (such as Quaker Instant Oatmeal).
 There are many other ways to incorporate oats into the diet such as cookies and granola bars.
 A nutritious tea can be made from a heaping tablespoon of oats brewed with one cup of water.

 Skin conditions benefit greatly from oats.
 A soothing bath for irritated skin can be made by running water through a clean sock containing several tablespoons of oats.
-Oats made into creams and ointments help clear up many skin disorders, such as acne.
+Oats made into creams and ointments help clear up many skin disorders, such as acne and pimples .
 Cooked oatmeal can be used as a poultice to moisturize dry skin.
 Ground dried oats are a traditional ingredient in cosmetics and are used for their clearing and rejuvenating action.

 Oats are originally from Europe and Asia.
 They grow well in all temperate regions including the north Georgia mountains.
 Oats are usually sown in the spring, as soon as the soil can be worked, and are not affected by late frosts or snow.
 The vigorous growth habit of oats will tend to choke out most weeds.